danielfett/draft-dpop/main.md

 # Authorization Server-Provided Nonce {#ASNonce}

-Including a nonce value contributed by the authorization server in the DPoP proof MAY used by authorization servers to limit the lifetime of DPoP proofs.
+Including a nonce value contributed by the authorization server in the DPoP proof MAY be used by authorization servers to limit the lifetime of DPoP proofs.
 The server is in control of when to require the use of a new nonce value in subsequent DPoP proofs.
 Without employing such a mechanism, a malicious party controlling the client